-The active ingredient in Enhertu is fam-trastuzumab deruxtecan-nxki.
+The active ingredient in Enhertu is fam-trastuzumab deruxtecan-nxki.1

 How does Enhertu work?

 The fam-trastuzumab portion of Enhertu is a monoclonal antibody.
 This means it is designed to seek out and attach to a very specific cell in the body.
-In this case, the target is HER-2 positive breast cancer cells.
+In this case, the target is HER2-positive breast cancer cells.1,2

 The other part of Enhertu is the deruxtecan-nxki.
 This drug is a type of chemotherapy called a topoisomerase inhibitor.
-By combining the antibody and chemotherapy medication together, the antibody portion helps to find and attach to the HER2+ breast cancer cells, and once attached, the chemotherapy portion is released to attack the cancer cell.
-Enhertu is given by intravenous infusion (IV) only.2
+The antibody and chemotherapy drugs work together.
+The antibody portion helps find and attach to HER2-positive breast cancer cells.
+Once attached, the chemotherapy portion is released to attack the cancer cell.1,2

-The most common side effects of Enhertu include:2
+The most common side effects of Enhertu in breast cancer treatment include:1

 - Hair loss